 British illustrator, Rachael Saunders graduated from Falmouth University in 2014 and currently works as a freelance illustrator in Hampshire, England.
-She draws inspiration from the rich printed aesthetic of 1960’s children’s books and the work of Miroslav Šašek to create vibrant, colorful and textured images.
-Her passion for story telling shines through in her recent collaboration with author, Sally Doran on the children’s book, Boom!
+Rachael draws inspiration from the rich printed aesthetic of 1960’s children’s books and the work of Miroslav Šašek to create vibrant, colorful and textured images.
+Rachael’s passion for story telling shines through in her recent collaboration with author, Sally Doran on the children’s book, Boom!
 Bang!
 Royal Meringue!
 We could not be more proud of this monumental step in Rachael’s blooming career and are excited to share her process with you.

 Rachael Saunders: Since graduating in 2014 I have always dreamt of illustrating a picture book, so when I was given the opportunity to bring debut author Sally Doran’s story to life, I was incredibly excited.
 My brief was to design a vivid and fanciful book, full of fun and humour, but most importantly depicting the importance of learning to share, friendship and working as a team.